 The floating workspace layout mode mimics the more common desktop window management paradigm where windows are free ‘floating’ with the user dragging the windows around to match his or her preferences.

-Though you can, of course, manage floating mode with the mouse cursor, efforts have been taken to make sure it can be controlled from the keyboard.
-This is done through a number of menu paths:
+Though you can, of course, manage floating mode with the mouse cursor, efforts have been taken to make sure it can be controlled by other devices by binding the following menu paths (target/window/):

 - move relative: move(px_x,px_y)

 - specialized: toggle fullscreen, toggle maximize

 The navigation key bindings such as select-switch up/down/left/right are relative to the window position, so the switch is made based on the relative distance between window switching positions.